anthonycoffey/property-manager-pro/memory-bank/activeContext.md

 *   **Firebase Functions User Creation Trigger & Token Refresh:** Switched from `beforeUserCreated` (blocking) to `functions.auth.user().onCreate` (non-blocking, 1st gen) for `processSignUp`.
 Custom claims are set *after* user creation. **The explicit server-side mechanism to prompt client-side token refresh has been removed from `processSignUp`.**
 *   **Logging in Firebase Functions:** Replaced `firebase-functions/logger` with standard `console.log` and `console.error` as per user instruction.
-*   **Resolved TypeScript Error:** The TypeScript error `Property 'auth' does not exist on type 'typeof import("d:/repos/property-manager-pro/functions/node_modules/firebase-functions/lib/v2/index")'` for the `functions.auth.user().onCreate` trigger has been resolved.
-This was addressed by explicitly importing `auth` (and previously `database`, which is now removed from `processSignUp`'s direct imports) from `firebase-functions` in `functions/src/index.ts`, ensuring correct type resolution for v1 functions when mixed with v2 functions.
+*   **Resolved TypeScript Error:** The TypeScript error `Property 'auth' does not exist on type 'typeof import("d:/repos/property-manager-pro/functions/node_modules/firebase-functions/lib/v2/index")'` for the `functions.auth.user().onCreate` trigger was previously resolved by explicitly importing `auth` from `firebase-functions`.
+This is now handled within the refactored `functions/src/auth/processSignUp.ts`.
 *   **User Sign-Up and Multi-Tenancy Association:**
-    *   Direct sign-ups (not via invitation) result in a user with `roles: ['pending_association']` and a temporary profile in the root `users` collection.
+    *   Direct sign-ups (not via invitation) result in a user with `roles: ['pending_association']` and a temporary profile in the root `users` collection (handled by `processSignUp`).
     *   Sign-ups via invitation are handled by the `signUpWithInvitation` callable function, which immediately associates the user with an organization and assigns appropriate roles and profile location.
     *   This two-pronged approach addresses different onboarding scenarios while aligning with the multi-tenancy model.
+*   **Firebase Functions Structure:** Adopted a modular structure for Firebase Functions, with each function in its own file, categorized into `auth` and `callable` subdirectories.
+Shared utilities are in `helpers` and `firebaseAdmin` files.
+The main `index.ts` re-exports all functions.
+Relative imports within `functions/src` use `.js` extensions.

 ## 5. Important Patterns & Preferences